Pioneering an unconventional period-tracking platform.

 Home & Calendar

-In this flow, users can log their period and symptoms, as well as view their cycle calendar.
+In this flow, users can log their period and symptoms, as well as view

 Cycle Analysis